FindMySchool LogoFindMySchool

 Assessing performance here requires a different lens to a standard sixth form.
 The college's primary focus is not A-levels but vocational qualifications, T Levels, and BTECs.
 Consequently, traditional A-level performance metrics do not capture the institution's true output.

-Data indicates that the college ranks 2,653rd in England for A-level outcomes.
-This position reflects the college's strategic move away from general academic exams toward specialist technical training.
-The metrics for high grades (A*-B) are negligible because the cohort taking these exams is tiny or non-existent in many years.
+The current 2025 A-level data is not rankable: only four A-level exam entries are recorded, so the college should not be judged through a national A-level rank.
+That fits the college's strategic move away from general academic exams toward specialist technical training.
 Families seeking a traditional 3-subject A-level pathway with a view to Russell Group entry should note that this is not the college's specialism.

 Success here is measured in skills acquisition and employment readiness.
 Ofsted highlights that learners develop substantial new knowledge and skills and produce work of a high standard, particularly in practical sessions.